zander1268/custorama/README.md

 **GG Model**
-This model demonstrated the power of hierarchical modeling compared to a niave approach.
-The dummy model niavely assumed that a customers purchase value will remain the same as previous periods into the future.
+This model demonstrated the power of hierarchical modeling compared to a naive approach.
+The dummy model naively assumed that a customers purchase value will remain the same as previous periods into the future.
 The hierarchical model uses other customers to constrain the prediction for an individual customer into more realistic bounds while using customer specific features to adjust the prediction along the distribution curve established by the full customer base.
 This approach created much more accurate predictions for monetary value.
 - Final Model: 6.63 RMSE (average transaction value)
 - Dummy Model: 192.78 RMSE (average transaction value)